Dharshni10/UI-UX-Experiment6/README.md

 ## Result:

-The combined UX scenario successfully merged fitness tracking and food delivery into a cohesive experience.
-By connecting health insights with meal recommendations, users can conveniently maintain a balanced lifestyle.
-The design enhances usability, personalization, and motivation through intelligent feedback and reward-based engagement.
+Thus, the combined UX scenario effectively integrates fitness tracking and food delivery features into a single, user-friendly interface, enabling users to maintain a healthy lifestyle conveniently while enhancing personalization and overall usability.